gerardcarroll/s00009509/README.md

 The application has the following features/functionality:

-* Bootstrap 3.0 CSS framework to style web page elements as permitted by the styles
-* Entity Framework Data Access Layer
 * Initial (Home) page displays a list of Orders for Albums
 * Permits searching for an order by First Name
 * Sorting of Order List by Date(Ascending and Descending)